starkic/starkic/README.md

   <div align="center">
     <p>

-<sub> im sorry that my links seem ignorant and very aggressive, **_im friendly !!!_** this github is built on the foundation of me being possessive of <ins>*iron man*</ins>, which i am, therefore if you're a double, i'll have some distance with you or hide you out of my uncomfort. don't take it to heart, im truly sorry, its not you .  /pos
+<sub> im sorry that my links seem ignorant and very aggressive, **_im friendly !!!_** my sites are built on the foundation of me being possessive of <ins>*iron man*</ins>, which i am, therefore if you're a double, i'll have some distance with you or hide you out of my discomfort. don't take it to heart, im truly sorry, its not you .  /pos

-<sub> whispers are open, friend requests are open, ships are open !
+<sub> *whispers are open, friend requests are open, ships are open !*

   </p>
   </div>